thesilverwolfx/payroll_management_system/README.md

 ## Features

-- Add and remove employees
+- Add and remove employees with hourly rate, department, allowances, and deductions
-- Update hours worked for employees
+- Update hours, allowances, and deductions for employees in one step
+- Automatic overtime calculation (1.5× rate above 40 hours) with gross and net breakdowns
+- Real-time payroll dashboard with totals, averages, and employee stats
-- Calculate payroll for all employees
+- Downloadable CSV payroll report for use in spreadsheets or audits
-- Simple, clean web interface
+- Simple, clean web interface backed by local JSON storage

 ## Setup